drug-design/course/docs/chapters/adme-case-studies.md

 #### Rofecoxib

-Rofecoxib (Vioxx) belongs to the anti-inflammatory class of drugs termed COX-2 inhibitors.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='adme-case-studies/rofecoxib-86d2a9b4'><i class='fa fa-play' aria-hidden='true'></i></button>Rofecoxib (Vioxx) belongs to the anti-inflammatory class of drugs termed COX-2 inhibitors.
 These were compounds with advantages over conventional non-selective COX inhibitors (NSAIDs) since the gastrointestinal effects such as ulceration, and internal bleeds are mediated by COX-1.
 Rofecoxib increased the risk of thrombotic cardiovascular events.
 A pharmacological rationalisation of this effect can be advanced concerning suppression of endothelial vascular PGI2 whilst not inhibiting platelet derived TXA2 production resulting in an imbalance of homeostatic, normally endothelium protective and antithrombotic, mechanisms.
 *[inhibitor]: Chemical substance that blocks or suppress the activity of a given enzyme.
 *[inhibitors]: Chemical substance that blocks or suppress the activity of a given enzyme.
 *[nce]: New Chemical Entity: a compound not previously described.